wznmickey/linuxParty/slides.md

 # What is Linux

-Linux kernel has just past its 32nd birthday.
+Linux has just past its 32nd birthday.
 In many devices, including web servers, smartphones, electric cars, and of course on Steam Decks, you can find Linux.

 Linux is an operating system *kernel*.
 Kernel means "core; central part" in English.
 Linux on itself can only respond to hardware events; there are no ways to interact with the Linux kernel directly.